Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The QODE Ultimate Keyboard comes with almost all the bells and whistles you could dream of on an iPad keyboard case.
-It has a full keyboard with dedicated tab and caps lock keys, which is unprecedented for a keyboard of this size.
+The QODE Ultimate Keyboard comes with almost all the bells and whistles you could dream of on an iPad keyboard case, even if it’s not the greatest iPad mini keyboard.
+It has a full keyboard with a dedicated tab and caps lock keys, which is unprecedented for a keyboard of this size.
 Most iPad keyboards worth their weight double those keys with the Q and A keys, respectively; as dedicated keys, it pushes all of the keys to the right, which in turn aligns the number row much more closely to the rest of the keyboard (though on the right hand the 8, 9, and 0 buttons are noticeably out of place, too far to the left).
 This design helps maintain continuity for users who use their iPads and — what an absurd idea — their standard computing devices like laptops and desktops.

 Typing on the QODE is good, not great.
 Aside from the size of the keys, the one major fault is that the semicolon key has been moved from the middle row to the bottom, beside the spacebar.
 While the rest of the keyboard screams “use me like you would any keyboard!”, this one change is a fairly drastic one, especially if you’re a fan of the rarely-used punctuation mark.
 Even as I type this review on the keyboard I hesitate to write anything which would call for a semicolon or, gasp, even a colon.
 Then again, perhaps Belkin has the data to show that no, most people don’t even know what it’s used for, let alone why it’s on the keyboard in the first place.

 Related: Check out our Corsair K63 review